PhD Student in Computer Science

 Fast attention mechanisms: a tale of parallelism

-Jingwen Liu, Hantao Yu, Clayton Sanford, Alexandr Andoni, Daniel Hsu
+Jingwen Liu, Hantao Yu, Clayton Sanford, Alexandr Andoni, Daniel Hsu.

 Group-wise oracle-efficient algorithms for online multi-group learning

-($\alpha$-$\beta$) Samuel Deng, Daniel Hsu, Jingwen Liu.
+(random order) Samuel Deng, Daniel Hsu, Jingwen Liu.

 Advances in Neural Information Processing Systems (NeurIPS), 2024.